Agunah: Agunah Day

-Agunah Day was established by ICAR - The International Coalition for Agunah Rights - in 1990, to raise public awareness to the plight of the Agunah and galvanize action to solve the problem.
+Agunah Day was established by ICAR—The International Coalition for Agunah Rights—in 1990, to raise public awareness to the plight of the Agunah and galvanize action to solve the problem.
 It is observed on the Jewish calendar date of the Fast of Esther.

-The Fast of Esther was chosen by ICAR as Agunah Day in order to symbolize identification with the Agunah for two contrasting reasons – due to affliction and due to salvation.
-Like Esther, the agunah of the present era does not want to be in the marriage in which she finds herself.
+The Fast of Esther was chosen by ICAR as Agunah Day in order to symbolize identification with the Agunah for two contrasting reasons—due to affliction and due to salvation.
+Like Esther, the aguna of the present era does not want to be in the marriage in which she finds herself.
 Like Esther, many women who are refused a get live in fear of their spouses and live a double life.
-Like Esther, the agunah, a victim of get-refusal, finds herself lacking control of her own freedom.
+Like Esther, the aguna, a victim of get-refusal, finds herself lacking control of her own freedom.

 Male "agunim"

 The Torah allows a man to have multiple wives, and a child born to a married man with a single woman is not considered to be a mamzer.
 Thus, while a woman who enters a new relationship while married suffers severe halachic consequences, a man doing the same suffers much lighter consequences.
 However, in the beginning of the 11th century, Rabbenu Gershom issued a decree prohibiting Jewish men from practising bigamy (though this was not accepted by certain remote Jewish communities such as the Yemenite Jews).
 To prevent this decree from causing flippant divorces previously unnecessary, Rabbenu Gershom also decreed that "a woman may not be divorced against her will."
 These decrees made it possible for men to become "agunim" just as women become "agunot", if his wife should disappear or refuse to accept a get.

 To resolve the situation of such a man, the heter meah rabbanim (exemption by one hundred rabbis) was established, to permit him to take a second wife (after depositing a get for the first wife with the rabbis).
-However, it is alleged that many husbands do not succeed in obtaining a heter meah rabbanim, and thus remain chained to their wives.
-There are more cases in which women choose not to accept a get when a husband wants to give one, than cases in which the man refuses to grant a get.
+However, due to complexities, costs and other reasons, many husbands do not succeed in obtaining a heter meah rabbanim, and thus remain chained to their wives.
+In Israel, there are more cases in which women choose not to accept a get when a husband wants to give one, than cases in which the man refuses to grant a get.

 There are also cases where the get is offered to protect the wife.
 For example, if the husband is undertaking a dangerous activity, or is being imprisoned for a lengthy time, he may wish to divorce entirely to help his wife by freeing her.
 Often, such offers are refused.